 It’s important to report a change, in case you are paid too much and are later required to pay back these overpayments.
 Who you report the changes to depends on which benefit you are claiming – you can find out more on gov.uk.

 If you apply for a benefit and do not agree with the decision you receive, you may be entitled to appeal against it – this is also known as ‘mandatory reconsideration’.
-See our article on Appealing against a benefits decision for more advice on how to appeal.
+See our article on how to appeal against a benefits decision:

 Read about Attendance Allowance and the payment rates, plus tips on applying and completing the form.